Python-PyQt/PyQt6-Docs/descriptions/QtWidgets/QProgressDialog-c.rst

 .. literalinclude:: ../../../snippets/qtbase-src-widgets-doc-snippets-dialogs-dialogs.py
     :lines: 222-232

 A modeless progress dialog is suitable for operations that take place in the background, where the user is able to interact with the application.
-Such operations are typically based on :sip:ref:`~PyQt6.QtCore.QTimer` (or :sip:ref:`~PyQt6.QtCore.QObject.timerEvent`) or :sip:ref:`~PyQt6.QtCore.QSocketNotifier`; or performed in a separate thread.
+Such operations are typically based on a timer class, such as QChronoTimer (or the more low-level :sip:ref:`~PyQt6.QtCore.QObject.timerEvent`) or :sip:ref:`~PyQt6.QtCore.QSocketNotifier`; or performed in a separate thread.
 A :sip:ref:`~PyQt6.QtWidgets.QProgressBar` in the status bar of your main window is often an alternative to a modeless progress dialog.

 You need to have an event loop to be running, connect the :sip:ref:`~PyQt6.QtWidgets.QProgressDialog.canceled` signal to a slot that stops the operation, and call :sip:ref:`~PyQt6.QtWidgets.QProgressDialog.setValue` at intervals.
 For example: